opea-project/docs/faq.md

 ## Is there a cost for joining?
 There is no cost for anyone to join and contribute.

-## Do I need to be Linux Foundation member to join?
+## Do I need to be a Linux Foundation member to join?
 Anyone can join and contribute.
 You don’t need to be a Linux Foundation member.

-## Where can I report a bug?
+## Where can I report a security vulnerability?
-Vulnerability reports can be sent to info@opea.dev.
+Vulnerability reports can be sent to security@opea.dev.